-This article sheds some light on what the state considers to be a construction or maintenance zone, and discusses some of the penalties drivers may face for violating traffic laws in these zones.
+Read on to find out what the state considers to be a construction or maintenance zone, and some of the penalties drivers may face for violating traffic laws in these zones.

-What is a Work Zone?
+What is a work zone in Louisiana?

 According to the Louisiana Department of Transportation and Development (DOTD), construction and maintenance zones are actually bundled together into what the state calls a “work zone”.

-“. . . on the portion of a highway which is under active construction and construction workers are on site, or which is in the process of being repaired and construction workers are on site.”
+“…on the portion of a highway which is under active construction and construction workers are on site, or which is in the process of being repaired and construction workers are on site.”

-Fines and Penalties in Work Zones
+Fines and penalties in work zones

-It should be no surprise that fines for violating traffic laws in work zones in Louisiana are significantly more than violations that occur in other areas.
+It should be no surprise that fines for violating traffic laws in work zones in New Orleans are significantly more than violations that occur in other areas.
 Indeed, every state in the nation poses heavy fines and penalties for speeding or other violations in work or construction zones.
 And this is typically for good reason.

 By their very nature, work zones will often have workers or employees on highways with hundreds, or even thousands, of vehicles zooming by at high speeds.
 In order to protect these workers, as well as drivers of vehicles on the highway that may face debris or other materials as a byproduct of road construction, Louisiana law provides for double any standard fine imposed.
 Specifically, section 32:57(H) of the Louisiana Revised Statutes reads:

-“If a person operating a motor vehicle exceeds the speed limit on the portion of a highway which is under active construction and construction workers are on site, or which is in the process of being repaired and construction workers are on site, the fine shall be twice the standard fine imposed.
+“If a person operating a motor vehicle exceeds the speed limit on the portion of a highway which is under active construction and construction workers are on site, or which is in the process of being repaired and construction workers are on site, the fine shall be twice the standard fine imposed.”

-State’s Duty to Drivers and Workers
+State’s duty to drivers and workers

-As mentioned above, highway construction and maintenance necessitates a higher level of safety and care, both for drivers and workers.
+Highway construction and maintenance necessitates a higher level of safety and care, both for drivers and workers.
 While this means increased fines for violating traffic laws in work zones, it also means that the state DOTD must exercise a higher level of care when it comes to state highways and roads.